 It seems to be all or nothing in America.
 Use an enormous shopping cart for the overwhelming amount of products you will be purchasing in that one shopping session.
 Or, bolt around the store empty handed in order to find that one product you need and then get the hell out of dodge.
 No in-between.
 That really is a sticking point with me.

 We need more shopping baskets so that people can be reminded that you really don’t need to be buying everything all in one go.
 Take your time, inspect the wares, compare, and then make a few selections.
 I understand that not everybody has the convenience of being able to stop by their local butcher, then pick blueberries at the co-op every afternoon.
-But that’s no excuse to cruise around the cereal aisle in a cart stacked with enough sweets to power a pack Roman Gypsy children for several weeks.
+But that’s no excuse to cruise around the cereal aisle in a cart stacked with enough sweets to power a pack of Roman Gypsy children for several weeks.
 Moderation people.